eric19960304/Ridesharing-App-For-HK-Back-End/README.md

 }
 ```

-3. driverMatchedDetail
+3. driverOngoingRide

-A redis hash with driver's userId as key, a JSON string representing a list of his/her matched ride(s) details as value
+A redis hash with driver's userId as key, a JSON string representing a list of his/her matched and ongoing ride(s) details as value

 Structure of the ride details JSON:
 ```